Tmax9663/sudoku/README.md

 ### Installation
 1. Clone the project repository:
 [git clone](https://github.com/Tmax9663/sudoku.git)
+2. npm install
+3. npm start

 ### Usage
-1. Open `index.html` in your web browser.
+1. Open `http://localhost:5000` in your web browser.
-2. Click the "New Game" button to start a new Sudoku puzzle.
+2. Click the "New Game" button to start a new Sudoku puzzle mode [Easy, Medium, Hard, Expert].
 3. Click on cells to enter numbers and solve the puzzle.
 4. Use the number buttons to input your choices.
 5. Click the "Hint" button for assistance with the next move.